blockfrost/blockfrost-platform/docs/src/content/installation/verification.md

 Before verifying your Blockfrost platform operation, make sure that these critical configurations are correct:

+### A running Cardano node

+A running mainnet (production) instance of cardano-node with a public IP address.

 ### NFT address configuration

 **Important:** You must use the exact address containing your Icebreaker NFT, not your general wallet address.